 Online Cannabis Cultivation Training

-Now that you know what equipment and tools you need to get your indoor garden set up, it’s time to put it to the test.
+Now that you know what equipment and tools you need to get your indoor garden set up, it's time to put it to the test.
 Learn how to set up your equipment and grow cannabis from home.
 CTU’s online cannabis training gives you the knowledge you need to learn how to take care of a cannabis plant and harvest bountiful buds.
-Sign up for cannabis college here.
+Sign up at the cannabis college.